The Only Buyer’s Guide You’ll Ever Need

 4. Reduce falls with anti-slip carpets.
 Even in the event of a slip or trip, a softer landing reduces the impact of the fall.

-Choose a fibre based on the amount of footfall your room has to endure.
+Choose a fibre based on the amount of footfall your room experiences.
 For instance, treat yourself to luxury with a softer pile carpet that’ll stand up to bare feet or slippers in the bedroom.
-Alternatively, look for a dense, tight, low pile tufted carpet for high traffic areas like the living or dining rooms.
+Alternatively, look for a dense, tight, low pile carpet for high traffic areas like hallways or stairs.

-Synthetic fibres include white nylon (Signature’s Colour Guard® nylon) and SDN, which now offer buyers some of the softest and most luxurious carpets in the market.
-Signature’s gorgeous Cashmere Touch range, for instance, provides you with the finest selection of white nylon, while LuxCloud is an SDN range.
+Synthetic fibres include white nylon (Signature’s Colour Guard® nylon) and solution dyed nylon (SDN), which offers buyers some of the softest and most luxurious carpets in the market.
+Signature’s gorgeous Cashmere Touch range, for instance, provides you with the finest selection of luxuriously soft nylon carpets.
 In the former, fibres are dyed after the carpet has been made.
 The latter on the other hand, adds colour to the fibre while in liquid form.
 That’s why SDN has colour all the way through it.
 It’s also why these carpets deliver long-lasting vibrancy.
 That said, Colour Guard® treated white nylon carpets also boast enhanced colour longevity, especially when exposed to heat and light.

 With Signature’s nylon carpets, once you touch them, it’s hard to take your hand away.
 Intuitively it makes you think, “soft = not strong” however, this is not the case.
-All nylons are made using a thin or fine denier of yarn.
-And, with more thread per square inch, the yarn is automatically rendered durable and strong.
+All nylons are made using a fine denier of yarn.
+And, with more threads per square inch, the denser and thicker the carpet, so the more durable it is.
+Nylon is also ‘springy’ – capable of holding it’s shape and bouncing back with regular upkeep.

-Plus, carpets are stain, soil and fade resistant.
-Nylons also offer extensive colour options; however, white nylon provides brighter and sharper colours due to their dyeing methodology.
+Plus, nylon carpets are stain, soil and fade resistant.
 Nylon carpets clean well (wet cleaning is possible) as the fibres don’t absorb water like wool.

-If you’re looking for something robust, stain and fade resistant for spaces like pool areas, boats or caravans, polypropylene carpets like Signature’s Needlepunch carpets could offer a fitting solution.
-This family-friendly fibre is great for the indoors and outdoors.
+If you’re looking for something robust, stain and fade resistant for spaces like home gyms, pool areas, boats or caravans, polypropylene carpets like Signature’s EcoTide outdoor carpets could offer a fitting solution.
+This UV-stable fibre is designed for the great outdoors.

-If you’re leaning towards natural fibres – options in the market include sheep wool, yak wool, sisal, jute and coir.
-However, one of the most popular options, and our favourite at Signature, is natural wool.
+If you’re leaning towards natural fibres – our favourite at Signature, is natural wool.
 Wool is tactile and textured and offers heaps of insulation benefits.
-It means your home feels cooler in summer but warm in winter.
+Installing wool carpet means your home feels cooler in summer but warm in winter.
 Wool can also absorb or release up to 30% of its weight in moisture without feeling wet.
-These properties keep your indoor spaces feeling warm and dry.
+These humidity regulating properties of natural wool help keep your indoor spaces feeling warm and dry.

-Some of our ranges, like Brit & Jaro, also utilise Yak hair along with a blend of the best wools from across the world to make an aesthetically pleasing product to suit every home.
+Some of our ranges, like Brit & Jaro, also utilise Khullu – a yak wool blended with the best wools from across the world to make an aesthetically pleasing product to suit every home.

 Wool carpets are naturally fire-resistant.
 Also, with the right kind of maintenance, they will age gracefully and last you a lifetime.
 As a renewable and biodegradable fibre, wool is kind on the planet.
 It repels stains naturally.
 Wool carpeting also traps airborne dust in its fibres until its vacuumed, reducing allergy triggers.
 The issue of indoor air pollution often stems from volatile organic compounds (VOCs), emitted by furnishings and finishings.
 With detrimental and damaging health effects, VOCs are simply bad news.
 In this instance, wool naturally binds and neutralises these VOCs.

-Nylon ranges come in two tufted constructions – cut/twist or plush piles.
-The yarn is twisted together in a cut/twist pile.
-This gives the carpet a slightly textured appearance which also makes it hard-wearing.
+A twist construction gives the carpet a slightly textured appearance which also makes it hard-wearing.
 On the other hand, a plush pile carpet has the yarn standing up, which offers a luxurious look.
 Broadly speaking, plush pile carpets will show shading and tracking marks from footprints or vacuuming.
 This makes it an excellent choice for low-traffic areas like bedrooms.
 In loop pile carpets, the fibres are formed into loops and stuck to the backing.
 It’s what lends it durability but also helps hide dirt easily.
-Loop pile carpets like the Signature wools range typically offer a smoother surface.

 1. It’s easy to keep carpets looking fresh during use.
 Vacuuming frequently and thoroughly, particularly in high traffic areas, can prolong your carpet’s life but also enhance its appearance.